The Advice Service is here for you today call us on 02392843478

 The Policy

-This Policy outlines the expectations of student's behaviour on university premises and in the wider community.
-There are two types of Misconduct - General and Academic.
+This Policy outlines the expectations of student behaviour on university premises and in the wider community.
+There are two types of misconduct: General and Academic.

 General Misconduct

-• Misuse or unauthorised us of University premises or items of property;
+• Misuse or unauthorised use of university premises or items of property

-• Behaviour which brings the University into serious disrepute;
+• Behaviour that brings the university into serious disrepute

 Academic Misconduct

-• The late return of equipment loaned by a Faculty or Department which is required by other students to complete an assessment.
+• The late return of equipment loaned by a Faculty or Department that is required by other students to complete an assessment

 There are three phases through which an allegation may be dealt with.
-You should have been notified of which phase your allegation is.
+You should have been notified of which phase your allegation is in.

-The Union Advice service always suggests taking a statement which should outline the following:-
+The Union Advice Service always suggests taking a statement that should outline the following:

-• Should factually explain the circumstances and events leading up to the allegation
+• Factually explain the circumstances and events leading up to the allegation

-• Acknowledge and discuss the issues which have occurred,, and comment on any evidence presented so far
+• Acknowledge and discuss the issues that have occurred and comment on any evidence presented so far

-• Reflect on the situation and consider future actions that could be taken to help prevent similar allegations in the future.
+• Reflect on the situation and consider future actions that could help prevent similar allegations in the future

-• If you had circumstances that were impacting upon you at the time, explain what they were and why you did not/were not able to submit an Extenuating Circumstances Form
+• Explain any circumstances that were impacting you at the time, and why you did not or were not able to submit an Extenuating Circumstances Form

 • Provide evidence to support your case